 Documentation of Persecuted Jewish Collectors

-More research remains necessary, not only to expand the list of Jewish collectors from the countries already covered, but also to include persecuted Jewish collectors from countries that have yet to be researched altogether, such as Romania, Moldova, and Belarus.
+More research remains necessary, not only to expand the list of Jewish collectors from the countries already covered, such as France and Italy, but also to include persecuted Jewish collectors from countries that have yet to be researched altogether, such as Romania, Moldova, and Belarus.

 Research on the Austrian and Czech names of persecuted Jewish collectors was substantively assisted by The Documentation Center for Property Transfers of the Cultural Assets of WWII Victims (CDMP) and the Commission for Provenance Research at the Austrian Federal Ministry of Art, Culture, Civil Service and Sport.